Back in the 70s, there was a band of merry Grateful Dead fans who traveled the world following their favorite band. These were the devoted Dead Heads.

 #9) La Belle et la Bete – 2004 (Oakland, CA – Oakland Opera Theater)

 Here’s another case where I kept only the program, which does not have a date on it.
-This was produced as a full opera, not with the Cocteau film, as I’d seen it before (see #3-7 below).
+This was produced as a full opera with acting costumed singers, not paired with the Cocteau film, as I’d seen it before (see #3-7 below).
 This was my first-ever actual opera, and it was pretty wonderful.
-Although I’d heard this before, seeing it performed in this way was a wonderful first-time opera experience.
-There were some bits which got a bit too “traditional opera” for me, but there was still a rich vein of very Glassy music throughout.
-[Scroll to the end of this post for an explanation of what I mean by “traditional opera.”]
+Although I’d heard this particular opera live before, seeing it performed in this way was a wonderful first-time opera experience.
+There were some bits which got a bit too traditional opera for me, but there was still a rich vein of very Glassy music throughout.

 #8) Philip Glass, Solo Piano – October 30, 2005 (Portland, OR – Cabell Center Theater)